quicwg/base-drafts/draft-ietf-quic-transport.md

 a connection ID.
-To prevent a resulting stateless reset from being trivially distinguishable from a valid packet, all packets sent by an endpoint SHOULD be padded to at least 22 bytes longer than the minimum connection ID that the endpoint might use.
+To prevent a resulting stateless reset from being trivially distinguishable from a valid packet, all packets sent by an endpoint SHOULD be padded to at least 22 bytes longer than the minimum connection ID that the endpoint might request that a peer include in the Destination Connection ID field.
+This ensures that any stateless reset sent by the peer is indistinguishable from a valid packet sent to the endpoint.
 An endpoint that sends a stateless reset in response to a packet that is 43 bytes or less in length SHOULD send a stateless reset that is one byte shorter than the packet it responds to.

 These values assume that the Stateless Reset Token is the same length as the minimum expansion of the packet protection AEAD.
 Additional unpredictable bytes